sahanruwantha/siconv/README.md

-Great choice!
-If you've decided on the package name "siconv," here's an updated project description tailored to your chosen name:

----

-**Project Name: siconv**

-**Description:**

 The `siconv` Python package simplifies the conversion between Sinhala and Singlish languages.
 Whether you're dealing with Sinhala text that needs transformation into Singlish or vice versa, `siconv` offers a user-friendly solution.

 **Features:**